acayuelalopez/CellTypeAnalyzer/README.md

 ## Overview of Procedure
   **_Cell-TypeAnalyzer_** can work with images with up to three color channels.
 One of the channels, called Marker I, defines what a cell is and what is not.
 This channel can be a marker of cytoplasm, nuclei, or any other cellular structure of interest.
 Once we have identified cells with Marker I, Markers II and III will define the cell types.

- A high-level overview of the Cell-TypeAnalyzer procedure involved is shown (see Fig.~\ref{fig:overview}).
+ A high-level overview of the Cell-TypeAnalyzer procedure involved is shown.
 The processing actions consists of six major stages:

 **(Step I).** After loading the raw RGB images, we need to establish the correspondence between the color channels and the marker names and roles.
 At this point, we may perform a spatial calibration (give the pixel size in physical units) to get measurements in real length units or pixels otherwise.
 We may also restrict the analysis to a Region-of-interest (ROI) that must be a closed shape.
 The plugin shows a histogram of the pixel values in each one of the channels as visual feedback.